NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 except Exception as e:
     print("Lemonade Server not installed")
 ```
-and some note too, if you want to use template, you can download in my repo in "Template" folder, have fun! ٩(ˊᗜˋ*)و ♡
+and some note too, if you want to use template, you can download in this repo in "Template" folder, have fun! ٩(ˊᗜˋ*)و ♡

 # Changelog📰